riscv-non-isa/rvv-intrinsic-doc/rvv-intrinsic-rfc.md

 size_t vsetvlmax_e8m8 ();
 ```

+There is no need to specify the behavior of tail and masked-off elements being undisturbed or agnostic.
+The default setting is tail agnostic and masked-off undisturbed.
+If users do not want to keep the values in masked-off elements, they could pass vundefined() as the `maskedoff` value.

 ## Naming Rules<a name="naming-rules"></a>

 Intrinsics is the interface to the low level assembly in high level programming language.
 The intrinsic API has the goal to make all the V-ext instructions accessible from C/C++.
 The intrinsic names are as close as the assembly mnemonics.
 Besides the basic intrinsics corresponding to assembly mnemonics, there are intrinsics close to semantic naming.